moderndatacompany/dataos.info/docs/resources/depot/index.md

         relativePath: "/transactions"
     ```

-    Since the folder ‘transactions’ in the bucket has now been positioned as the depot, two things happen.
+    Since the folder ‘transactions’ in the bucket has now been positioned as the Depot, two things happen.

-    First, you cannot read the object files online-transaction and offline-transaction using this depot.
+    First, you cannot read the object files online-transaction and offline-transaction using this Depot.

     Secondly with this setup, you can read the files within the 'transactions' folder using the following UDLs: